dangerdevices/BAG2_cds_ff_mpt/README.md

    $ source .cshrc
    ```

    to set up environment variables for running BAG/Virtuoso.
-This needs to be done everytime you st   art a new terminal.
+This needs to be done everytime you start a new terminal.
+   If You use bash, you source .bashrc instead.

 2. start virtuoso